lsc20051426/acme-accounting/ui/README.md

 - `POST api/v1/users` - creates a company.
 It accepts `name`, `role`, `companyId`
 - `DELETE api/v1/users:id` - user hard delete

+## Task

+1. Write E2E tests to check the logic of Ticket Creation Rules.
+It is preferable to use playwright as a testing tool.

 **Ticket Creation Rules**

 If a ticket type is `managementReport`, then the ticket category